Information on how to change the name or number of their property and how to get an address for a new property.

 Renaming/renumbering existing streets and buildings is normally avoided unless the benefits clearly outweigh the obvious disadvantages.
 The occupiers of houses on corners occasionally apply to change their addresses from one road to the other because they have altered their access and this is usually quite easy to arrange.

-With regard to postcodes, these are issued by the Royal Mail Address Development Team at Sunderland, telephone number 08456 045060, on receipt of the Official Naming and/or Numbering Plan from St Albans District Council.
+Postcodes are issued by the Royal Mail Address Development Team (telephone 08456 045060) on receipt of the Official Naming and/or numbering Plan from St Albans City & District Council.
 Please inform them when the houses/flats/units have been sold or are due to be occupied.